drago-ex/project/readme.md

 The configuration is very simple, just copy from the [Drago\Generator](https://github.com/drago-ex/generator) package:  `config.neon`,  `bin\generator` and  `Bootstrap.php` and put it all in the bin folder in the project.

-you can use the copy command: `copy vendor/drago-ex/generator/Bootstrap.php, vendor/drago-ex/generator/bin/generator, vendor/drago-ex/generator/config.neon bin`
+You can use the copy command:

+`copy vendor/drago-ex/generator/Bootstrap.php, vendor/drago-ex/generator/bin/generator, vendor/drago-ex/generator/config.neon bin`

 And run the command: `php .\bin\generator app:entity`